Featured Images & Thumbnails

 https://bucketname.s3.amazonaws.com/imagename.png

-Note that these image fields are not (yet) exposed in DayBack's popover.
-So you'll be entering these actual URLs into your backend calendar source: the URLs will go into cells in Google Sheets, or they'll be fields---even formula fields--in Salesforce.
-Thus, images aren't yet available for sources where you can't add new fields in the backend: featured/thumbnail images are not available to Google Calendar, O365, or Basecamp sources, but that's coming.
-Please get in touch if you have an urgent use case for featured/thumbnail images in one of these sources.
+Important Note: These image fields are not currently exposed in DayBack's popover.
+Therefore, you need to enter these URLs directly into your backend calendar source.
+For example, you would enter the URLs into cells in Google Sheets or fields in Salesforce (which can include formula fields).
+As a result, images are not yet available for sources where you can't add new fields in the backend, such as Google Calendar, O365, or Basecamp.
+This feature is in development, so please contact us if you have an urgent need for featured/thumbnail images in one of these sources.

 Guidelines for Images

-If your images aren't the same aspect ratio as the guidelines here, just take the largest dimension as your largest dimension.
-So if you have a vertical image 1500px tall by 1200px wide, you'd want to resize the height to 640 and let the width fall where it will.
+• Aspect Ratio: If your images don't match the suggested aspect ratio, resize the largest dimension to fit the recommended size, allowing the other dimension to scale proportionally.
+For instance, if you have a vertical image that's 1500px tall and 1200px wide, resize the height to 640px and let the width adjust accordingly.

 Basic, Rectangular Images